 Are stocks and shares ISAs worth it?

 With inflation running at multi-decade highs, it is understandable that investors are looking beyond cash ISAs.
-As of January 2024, the best variable cash ISA rate on offer stands at around 5.11%.
+As of October 2024, the best variable cash ISA rate on offer stands at around 5.10%.
 This level of interest will not protect investors from the ravages of inflation.

 In contrast, stocks and shares ISAs can provide investors with the prospect of inflation-beating returns over time within a tax-free wrapper.
 However, the word ‘prospect’ is important here; returns aren’t guaranteed and much will come down to what is in your portfolio.
 Alternatively, if you appoint a professional to manage your stocks and shares ISA, you are relying on their skill to beat inflation over time.

 The good news is that stocks and shares ISAs have broadly performed well in recent years.
-Research from Moneyfacts.co.uk found the average stocks and shares ISA returned 13.55% in the 2020/21 tax year.
+Research from Moneyfacts.co.uk found the average Stocks and Shares ISA returned 13.55% in the 2020/21 tax year.
 In contrast, the average interest rate available for fixed and variable rate cash ISAs at the time stood at just 0.63%.
 However, average returns on Stocks and Shares ISAs have dipped in recent years due to volatility in investment markets.
 At the same time, rising interest rates have helped to improve average Cash ISA rates.
 We have provided a summary of the average returns for both Cash and Stocks and Shares ISAs for the last three years below.

 Cash ISA vs Stocks and Shares ISA average returns